-Setting Tap to Restore Default user Preferences Restore the default preferences for the user currently logged in.
+Setting Tap to Restore Default User Preferences Restore the default preferences for the user currently logged in.
 Restore Preferences to Factory Defaults Restore the display to default factory settings.
 Erases all custom settings for all user accounts.
-Factory Reset Erase all user accounts, system and application data, coverage,
+Remove All Feature Unlocks from the Removes all unlocks from the display.

-3 Settings System information
+System information 3 Settings

+Setting Tap to

+display

-Setting Tap to configurations, feature unlocks, minor firmware updates and downloaded applications.
+Factory Reset Erase all user accounts, system and application data, coverage, configurations, feature unlocks, minor firmware updates and downloaded applications.
 Note - Only perform a factory reset on the advice of technical support.